Technology-for-the-Poorest-Billion/2024-OVSI/Final_output/Further_considerations/Project_next_steps.md

 # Further considerations

 In this 4 week project we made a triple threshold monitoring device for oxygen concetrators that reliably indicated if the concentrator was being used in a range of simulated interference conditions.
-In order to take it further a list of potential considerations are given below.
+In order to take it further, a list of potential considerations are given below.

 ### Additional functions